genevaers/Workbench/database/db2/RCA.md

 //STEPLIB  DD DISP=SHR,DSN=&JZOSLIB
 </pre>

-### STDENV parameters
+### STDENV parameters defining application and Java itself
 The section of the JCL sets the STDENV parameters, importantly APP_HOME and APP_NAME along with appending the CLASSPATH.Also important is the A2E, JAVA_HOME and IBM_JAVA_OPTIONS for your site.
 The LIBPATH is adjusted for your Java installation.

-#### Use of aliases
-Since rcapps-latest.jar is an alias pointing to your latest main Java class for RCA you must define the alisas on the same machine where you run RCA.
-The alias cannot be copied from another LPAR or machine.
+Note: Since rcapps-latest.jar is an alias pointing to your latest main Java class for RCA you must define the alisas on the same machine where you run RCA.
+The alias cannot be copied from a machine with a different file system.
 <pre>
 //STDENV DD *,SYMBOLS=EXECSYS
 . /etc/profile